Shopify/packwerk/USAGE.md

 ## Types of boundary checks

 Packwerk ships with dependency boundary checking only.
-See [`packwerk-extensions`](https://github.com/rubyatscale/packwerk-extensions) to incorporate privacy checks into your use of `packwerk`.
+Other checking support may be added by extension gems.

 #### Enforcing dependency boundary